fparma/liberation/docs/editing-factions.md

 For example, the main.h file in each folder belongs to the default NATO vs CSAT preset.

-The arsenal folder main.h file controls the items available from within the virtual arsenal only if Limited Arsenal is enabled.
+The \arsenal\main.h file controls the items available from within the virtual arsenal only if Limited Arsenal is enabled.

-The classname folder main.h file controls the units available to purchase as the blufor faction, and the units spawned for the opposing faction.
+The \classname\main.h file controls the units available to purchase as the blufor faction, and the units spawned for the opposing faction.

 When the mission is built, these files are compiled into an arsenal and a classname sqf file located in the \src\factions\ folder.
-These are selected are then chosen via parameter selection at the mission screen.
 For example, main.h becomes arsenal0.sqf and classname0.sqf.
+These are selected via parameter at the mission screen.
-When the parameter for this is chosen (NATO vs CSAT), these two files are loaded.
+When the parameter for this is chosen (NATO vs CSAT), these two files (arsenal0.sqf and classname0.sqf in this case) are loaded.

 ## Editing a Preset